-AA4870 SPACECRAFT DESIGN AND INTEGRATION (4-0)
+AA4870 SPACECRAFT DESIGN AND INTEGRATION I (4-0).

 Principles of spacecraft design considerations, spacecraft configurations, design of spacecraft subsystems, interdependency of designs of spacecraft subsystems, launch vehicles, mass power estimation, and trade-offs between performance, cost, and reliability.
 The emphasis is on military geosynchronous communications satellites.
 The course includes an individual design project.
-PREREQUISITES: AA2820, AA3804, AA3851, AA4818, EO3740, PH2511
+PREREQUISITES: AA2820, AA3804, AA3851, AA3818, EC3230, PH2511.

-AA4871 SPACECRAFT DESIGN AND INTEGRATION II (2 - 2)
+AA4871 SPACECRAFT DESIGN AND INTEGRATION II (2-2).

 A team project oriented course on design of non-geosynchronous spacecraft systems.
 Provides understanding of the principles of space system design, integration, and systems engineering, and their application to an overall spacecraft mission.
 Considerations are given to cost, performance, and test plan.
 Several DOD/NASA organizations, such as Naval Research Laboratory and Jet Propulsion Laboratory, provide support in the definition of the mission requirements for the project, spacecraft design, and design reviews.
-PREREQUISITE: AA4870
+PREREQUISITE: AA4870.

-AA4900 ADVANCED STUDY IN AERONAUTICS (V-0)
+AA4900 ADVANCED STUDY IN AERONAUTICS (Variable hours 1-0 to 5-0.)
+(V - 0).